open-sauced/docs/docs/technical/resolve-merge-conflicts.md

 origin git@github.com:0-vortex/open-sauced.git (push)
 ```

-As an additional step for this tutorial we need to add the `upstream` remote:
+As an additional step for this tutorial, we need to add the `upstream` remote:

 ```shell
 git remote add upstream git@github.com:open-sauced/open-sauced.git